 “And here’s Douglas, always in his smart jacket, always buttoned up.
 The director and the rest of the cast made a game of it, ‘What can we do to get Bill to unbutton his collar?’
 Judi Dench and the ladies had quite a lot of fun with that.
 It became quite momentous when the character actually does unbutton that top two buttons on his shirt.
 But that’s his look, what makes him comfortable.
 His armor, really.”

 He’s always been conscious of his looks, his height.
-Standing, tall and rail thin, above colleagues, can be bothersome to a young actor.
+Standing — tall and rail thin — above colleagues can be bothersome to a young actor.
 He found he took to stooping, a bit.
 But film wasn’t as much of a problem.
 And age has made him comfortable in his own skin, and his roles after 50 have seen him come into his own.
-He’s won a Golden Globe, a couple of British Oscars.
+He’s won a Golden Globe, a couple of BAFTAs, British Oscars.
 Films such as “Notes on a Scandal” displayed him to great effect.

 Nighy had thought of becoming a journalist as a young man (he plays one in “State of Play”) before settling on acting school.
 Lucky for him, as most journalists can’t afford to live upstairs from their tailors.
-He’s not guarded about his sartorial secrets, sharing that the true essentials for any well-dressed man include a pleated, two button jacket, “but never ever button that bottom button, on risk of SHUNNING.
+But like a good journalist, he’s not guarded about his sartorial secrets, sharing that the true essentials for any well-dressed man include a pleated, two button jacket, “but never ever button that bottom button, on risk of SHUNNING.
 I’m quite serious.”

 Top Posts & Pages